simoneSantoni/net-analysis-smm638/midTermProject/README.md

 there is a scant of guidelines/established practices on how to conduct CP analyses on network data.

- Recently, practitioners from the industry and network scholars have started to work on the topic and proposed their 'CP' algorithm.
+ Recently, several practitioners from the industry and network scholars have started to work on the topic and proposed their 'CP' algorithm.
 As a result, there are a plethora of different algorithms/approaches.
 For this mid-term project, groups are required:

 + to conduct a review of the literature covering substantive and computational aspects of the CP detection problem.
-At minimum, (10) applications and ten (10) methodological articles should be retrieved
+At minimum, ten (10) applications and ten (10) methodological articles should be retrieved;
 + to compare and contrast the results achieved by running two CP algorithms on the same network dataset.
-Students can re-use an existing algorithm that is already implemented in Python, implement for the first time an existing algorithm in Python, or design and implement a new algorithm;
+Students can re-use an existing algorithm that is already implemented in Python, implement for the first time an existing algorithm in Python, or design and implement a brand-new algorithm;
-+ to prepare a PowerPoint slidewshow presenting the critical insights and results emerging from the literature review and network analysis application.
++ to prepare a PowerPoint slide-show presenting the critical insights and results emerging from the literature review and network analysis application.

- This mid-term project is a great opportunity for you to create a literature review workflow that you can redeploy in the context of the ARP, final course project, or in you future job.
+ This mid-term project is a great opportunity for students:

+ + to create a literature review workflow that they can redeploy in the context of the ARP, final course project, or in you future job;
+ + to solve practical problems by implementing cutting edge tools.

 Deliverables